Transfer Application Requirements

 Submit an official, final high school transcript indicating date of graduation.
 Applicants that completed a high school equivalency exam must send an official score report, in addition to an official high school transcript for the period high school was attended.

-Official SAT or ACT scores are required, unless: (1) the applicant graduated from high school prior to 2015 (fall 2018 applicants); (2) the applicant graduated from high school prior to 2016 (spring 2019, fall 2019 applicants); or (3) the applicant has completed 24 or more credit hours at the time of application.
+Official SAT or ACT scores are required, unless: (1) the applicant has a high school graduation date of more than three years ago; or (2) the applicant has completed 24 or more credit hours at the time of application.
 Scores must be sent directly from the CollegeBoard or ACT.
 FSU’s test codes are – SAT: 3519; ACT: 1904.

 DESCRIPTION OF ACTIVITES